dragonGR/steam-idler/README.md

 the app ID is the numeric ones, **123**.

 **How many games can i idle simutalneously?**
-- For now it can go up to 15 games.
+- It can go up to 15 games.

 **Is it safe?
 I don't want to get a VAC ban on my 6.9k CS:GO account**
 - It won't ban you even when playing on VAC secured server.
 It doesn't modify working memory pool so VAC won't go crazy.
 I played CSGO comp with Idle Master running in background a couple of times.